gradha/gradha.github.io/src/articles/39-package-managers-the-lazy-alternative-to-git-submodules.rst

-Even if developers are lazy and use an arbitrary version number to get a package into their system because they are exploring solutions, as long as they validate it and verify it is OK, they could then *freeze* the local hash into their build specification.
+Even if developers are lazy and use an arbitrary version number to get a package into their system because they are exploring solutions, as long as they validate and verify it is what they were looking for, they could then *freeze* the local hash into their build specification.
 With this simple change, supply chain attacks would be prevented, because changing a good ``2.3.4`` package into an evil ``2.3.4`` would necessarily alter the hash of the final package, and the package manager could flag it and prevent including malicious code into a project (pretty important for automated continuous integration build machines distributing nightly snapshots of a development branch to end users!).

 One more feature I find very useful of **not** using package managers is the specification of different or conflicting versions of a dependency compared to